Who participates in the International Scholar Laureate Program (ISLP)?

 While the honor of being a Scholar Laureate is a singular one, you will find our delegations are incredibly diverse in the age and level of academic studies of each participant.
 That said, your fellow Scholar Laureates will have some things in common.
 All of you have strong academic records and leadership skills.
 Also, everyone must be at least 18 years old at the time of the Program and currently enrolled in a college or university as an undergraduate or be a recent graduate.
 All scholars must speak fluent English.

-Scholars come to the attention of ISLP and are considered for nomination thanks to the input of a variety of sources, including:
+Scholars come to the attention of ISLP and are considered for selection thanks to the input of a variety of sources, including:

-Is there a way for a non-nominated scholar to be considered for nomination?
+Is there a way for a non-selected scholar to be considered for an ISLP invitation?

-If you have not been nominated but believe you would benefit from the experience, do not hesitate to contact us and we will be pleased to send you self-nomination information.
+If you have not been invited but believe you would benefit from the experience, do not hesitate to contact us.
+We will explain how to submit an application that demonstrates the academic achievements and leadership potential you need in order to qualify.

 Who facilitates the programs?